-A trip to Castle in the Clouds in Moultonborough, New Hampshire, reveals there’s even more here than the architecturally fascinating home offering stunning views high above Lake Winnipesaukee.
-There’s also a great story—and a full day of exploration and entertainment.
+A trip to Castle in the Clouds in Moultonborough, NH, reveals more than an architecturally fascinating home with stunning views.

-Castle in the Clouds is open weekends beginning in mid-May, then daily through late October.
-Visit now for lush green foliage and flowers in bloom, then again when the place is sporting the vivid colors of fall.
-It’s, as we say in Yankee’s calendar pages, “well worth the drive.”
+Castle in the Clouds is open weekends from mid-May to Memorial Day, then daily through late October.
+Visit in the summer to enjoy lush green foliage and flowers in bloom, and in the fall to see the estate sporting the vivid colors of autumn.

 Have you ever visited Castle in the Clouds?